 Apple introduced the first generation of iPhones in 2007, selling almost 1.4 million units worldwide in the first year the smartphone was on the market.
 Over the past few years, sales of the Apple iPhone have seen a strong increase reaching 150 million units by 2013.
-In total, Apple has sold more than 400 million iPhones from 2007 to 2013.

 According to a UBS AG report, an iPhone 5S 16GB costs Apple 213 U.S. dollars in materials including such components as cellular system, processor, memory, display, camera, casing, sensors and other parts.
 The average sales price for such an unlocked iPhone 5s model was at around 700 U.S. dollars in the United States.